-Have you jumped on the Marie Kondo Train?
-In case you are not aware of who Marie Kondo is, she is a Japanese organizing consultant who has set off a decluttering craze across the globe.
+Most people are aware of Marie Kondo, the Japanese organizing consultant who has set off a decluttering craze across the globe.
 Marie Kondo is all about cleaning up your life and having less clutter.
 Described as a state of mind and a way of life, the KonMari Method™ emphasizes you to treasure items that “spark joy”.
 She is the author of several self-help books and the star of the Netflix series “Tidying Up with Marie Kondo.”

 Wouldn’t it be nice if your bookkeeping processes could “spark joy” as well?
 In this article, we will take a look at how to apply this to your work life by going paperless.

 What does it mean to go paperless?
 It sounds somewhat self-explanatory, but this is a good question because of course there will always be some paper in your work life.
 The goal is to convert that paper to electronic as soon as possible and get rid of the paper as soon as possible.
 This means that you won’t constantly have receipts floating about (YAY!!!!).
 It also means that you will have a workflow set up and paper will have a very short life in your office.
 Now this, of course, is a little bit more complicated than just saying “throw out all your paper!”
 But when you have the right tools at your fingertips you can accomplish the exciting task of going paperless.

 Here are our steps to help you to go paperless:

 - Communicate this idea to your entire team